-When I traveled for three weeks in South Africa (from Johannesburg to Durban to Port Elizabeth), I sure learned a thing or two.
+When I traveled for three weeks in South Africa (from Johannesburg to Durban to Port Elizabeth), I sure learned a few things.

-First of all, this landmass at the end tip of Southern Africa is stunningly beautiful and very diverse.
+First of all, I learned that this country at the end tip of Southern Africa is stunningly beautiful and very diverse.
 There are jungles, deserts, cozy little towns, mountains, pine tree forests, open landscapes, crowdy large cities and many other things in South Africa.
 Every end corner of this country looks different.
 Which makes a road trip throughout South Africa ideal as it will never get quite boring.

 The second thing I learned is that the accommodation options in South Africa are wonderful.
 The hostels I visited on the route of the Baz Buz (a most recommended way to get around for nearly any traveler), gave me some of the best experiences I ever had with hostels.

 There are quite a lot of hostels in South Africa and the quality of the stays are nearly always above average (which is good compared to some of the other countries I visited).